aws-powertools/powertools-lambda-python/docs/utilities/middleware_factory.md

 ## Key features

 * Run logic before, after, and handle exceptions
-* Trace each middleware when requested
+* Built-in tracing opt-in capability

 ## Getting started

 ???+ tip
     All examples shared in this documentation are available within the [project repository](https://github.com/awslabs/aws-lambda-powertools-python/tree/develop/examples){target="_blank"}.

-You might need a middleware factory to abstract non-functional code and focus on business logic or even validate the payload before the lambda run, among other cases.
+You might need a custom middleware to abstract non-functional code.
+These are often custom authorization or any reusable logic you might need to run before/after a Lambda function invocation.

-## Middleware with no params
+### Middleware with no params

 You can create your own middleware using `lambda_handler_decorator`.
 The decorator factory expects 3 arguments in your function signature: